 - 1. Turn the fuel cock lever to "ON". - 2.
-Turn the key to "ON" and make sure that the engine stop switch is set to "\()". - 3.
+Turn the key to "ON" and make sure that the engine stop switch is set to "\cap". - 3.
 Shift the transmission into the neutral position.

 - Be sure to shift the transmission into neutral before starting the engine. - Never ride with the sidestand down. - 4.
-Turn the starter (choke) on and completely close the throttle.
-(See page 4-7.) - 5.
-Start the engine by pushing the start switch or by pushing the kickstarter lever down. - 6.
+Turn the starter (choke) on and completely close the throttle. - 5.
+Start the engine by pushing the start switch. - 6.
 When the engine is warm, turn the starter (choke) off.